Luman Walters: Early life

 Luman Walters was born in Winchester, Litchfield County, Connecticut, to John Walter and Sarah Gleason around 1789.
 Sometime between 1798 and 1800, the Walter family relocated to Burke, Vermont, a town founded by Luman's uncle.

-Walters was reportedly the "son of a rich man living on the Hudson".
+Walters was reportedly the "son of a rich man living on the Hudson [River] South of Albany [New York]".
 He had "received a scientific education" and studied in Paris.
 Alva Beaman's daughter recalled that "After he came home he lived like a misanthrope.
 He had come back an infidel, believing neither in man nor God."

 At a debate in the 1880s, Clark Braden alleged that Walters had mastered the arts of animal magnetism and Mesmerism.

-Walters returned to the United States by 1818 and began acting the part of a physician and occult expert.
+Walters had returned to the United States by 1818 and began acting the part of a physician and occult expert.
 In that year, James Giddings, the deputy sheriff of Boscawen, New Hampshire, offered a reward for the arrest of a "transient person, calling himself Laman Walter, [who] has for several days past been imposing himself upon the credulity of the people in this vicinity by a pretended knowledge of magic, palmistry and conjuration".
 Walters was arrested for "juggling" that August in Hopkinton, New Hampshire, but escaped from jail.

 In November 1819, Walters married Harriet Howard in Vermont.
 By 1822, Walters had apparently taken up residence in Gorham, Ontario County, New York.